 6 Of The Best High Fibre Foods For A Healthy Gut

-This type of fibre attracts water to it.
-When soluble fibre comes into contact with water in the digestive tract, it dissolves into a thick and sticky gel-type liquid.
+This type of fibre dissolves in water, and in your digestive tract it dissolves into a thick and sticky gel-type liquid.
 This then slows down the digestion process and can help you feel fuller for longer.
 It can also help lower blood cholesterol and glucose levels.

 Soluble fibre is found in some fruits and vegetables, legumes, as well as grains such as oats or barley.

-Insoluble fibre does not absorb or dissolve in water.
-Instead, it bulks up the content of the bowels and speeds up the process of waste passing through the gut.
-This helps support regular bowel movement and, in turn, can help maintain a healthy digestive system.
+Insoluble fibre does not dissolve in water.
+Instead, it bulks up the content of your bowels and speeds up the process of waste passing through the gut.
+This helps support regular bowel movements and a healthy digestive system.

-This kind of fibre is found in wheat, corn, rice bran, cereals, pasta, nuts, seeds and the skins of fruits and vegetables.
+You can find insoluble fibre in wheat, corn, rice bran, cereals, pasta, nuts, beans, potatoes, seeds and the skins of fruits and vegetables.

 Why is fibre important?

 A diet high in fibre is important because it helps keep your digestive system functioning effectively by removing waste from your body.
-In the long-term, if an individual does not consume enough fibre in their diet they may be at risk of developing health issues such as constipation, irritable bowel syndrome, diverticulitis, heart disease and cancer.
+In the long-term, not consuming enough fibre can put you at risk of developing health issues such as constipation, irritable bowel syndrome, diverticulitis, heart disease and cancer.

 Keep this list of high-fibre foods handy and slowly add more of them to your meals.
 If you’ve been eating a diet low in fibre, it’s a good idea to introduce fibrous foods gradually to allow your digestive system to adjust.

-Green leafy vegetables are especially high in fibre compared to other vegetables.
+Leafy green vegetables are especially high in fibre compared to other vegetables.
 One cup of most types of cooked leafy greens equates to around 4 or 5 grams of fibre.
-If you struggle to eat enough greens, just throw some in a smoothie or cook them into a curry, stir-fry or pasta dish - you’ll barely be able to taste it!
+If you struggle to eat enough greens, throw some in a smoothie or cook them into a curry, stir-fry or pasta dish - you’ll barely be able to taste it!

 3. Nuts and seeds